It’s normal for our sleeping patterns to change with age because lifestyle habits and medical conditions can affect the production of sleep hormones.

 Insomnia

 Insomnia is a common condition that causes disrupted or irregular sleeping patterns.
-It’s largely categorised by a persistent difficulty in falling or staying asleep, even when you feel physically and/or emotionally exhausted.
+It’s categorised by consistent difficulty falling or staying asleep, even when you feel physically and/or emotionally exhausted.

-We all suffer from acute or short-term insomnia from time to time – for example when we’re nervous about something.
-But when symptoms appear at least three times a week for longer than a month, this is classed as chronic insomnia.
+We all suffer from short-term insomnia from time to time – for example, when we’re nervous about something.
+But, when symptoms appear at least three times a week for longer than a month, this is classed as chronic insomnia.

-You can find more tips on how to treat insomnia and what help is available in our article; What is insomnia and how can you improve it?
+You can find tips on how to treat insomnia in our article; What is insomnia and how can you improve it?

 Sleep apnea